Slain spa workers and customers mourned by families

 ——

-An entrepreneur who build multiple businesses after arriving in the United States knowing little about the country, Xiaojie “Emily” Tan is remembered for being devoted to her work and her family.
+An entrepreneur who built multiple businesses after arriving in the United States knowing little about the country, Xiaojie “Emily” Tan is remembered for being devoted to her work and her family.

 The 49-year-old owned Youngs Asian Massage near Woodstock, where she was shot dead two days short of her 50th birthday.
 She leaves a daughter who is a recent University of Georgia graduate, Jami Webb.
 Tan had been married twice, first to Michael Webb, who she met in her native city of Nanning, according to USA Today.
 Later, she married Jason Wang.
 She also owned Wang’s Feet and Body Massage in Kennesaw when she died.